sbissantz/rarp/ssh.md

 negotiate where and when to meet (the parameters of connection).
 After a couple of dates, they live happily ever after (connection: established).

 Obviously, the story is weird.
-And yes, probably it's less romanti.
+And yes, probably it's less romantic.
 But common.
 You should understand the concept.
 I hope the story contributed to this goal (somehow).
 So let's rock.

 ## Prologue